 - Remove the crisp from the oven, and allow it to cool for at least 20 minutes before serving.
 If you serve the crisp hot or warm, it may be soft.
 If you wait until it's completely cool, it'll firm up nicely.

-- Apple Crisp is best served warmed.
+- Apple crisp is best served warmed.
 Even better, serve it with a scoop of vanilla ice cream and a drizzle of salted caramel sauce.
 Enjoy!